 Option Function Diagnose Opti ons Ping Host Allows you to ping a remote host.
 You can configure advanced options for the ping operation.
-For details, see "Using the J-Web Ping Host Tool" on page 226.
+For details, see "Using the J-Web Ping Host Tool" on page 222.
+Ping MPLS Allows you to ping an MPLS endpoint using various options.
+For details, see "MPLS Connection Checking" on page 219.